Looking for the best gyms in Hong Kong?

-Equipment that you can expect to find include a rower, treadmill, elliptical, flat incline bench, and an upright bike.
+You can expect to find equipment thatincludeses a rower, treadmill, elliptical, flat incline bench, and an upright bike.

 The monthly cost of joining the LCSD fitness program is only $180, and certain people (including senior citizens and people with a disability) will only have to pay half price.

-There are more than 20 locations across Hong Kong, click here to find the nearest venue near you.
-Fitness room monthly ticket holders are able to enjoy unlimited use of the facilities across all locations.
+There are more than 20 locations across Hong Kong; click here to find the nearest venue near you.
+Fitness room monthly ticket holders can enjoy unlimited use of the facilities across all locations.